 Warnings and Precautions

-- Heart attack and sudden death, which is very rare
+- Heart attack and risk of sudden death

 - Electrolyte changes, especially low magnesium

 Note: Some of the side effects above are very rare.
 If you have concerns and/or questions, please discuss them with your medical team.